Yoga teachers get this often: “We’ll go get a cup of coffee… oh wait, do you even drink coffee?

 I do.
 But many yogis don’t.
 Where does this come from?

-Yearning for purity of body and mind are deeply entrenched in yogic traditions, so it should no surprise that traditional Yogis like Swami Sivananda, believed that all and any stimulant should be avoided.
+Yearning for purity of body and mind are deeply entrenched in yogic traditions, so it makes sense traditional Yogis like Swami Sivananda believed that any stimulant should be avoided.

 In his own words “If you really crave for perfection, control of mind and success in Yoga, avoid these narcotics by all possible means.”
 “These narcotics” included tea, by the way.